 While it might seem like a money-saver, an economy oil filter is typically only good for around 3,000 miles.
 To extend oil life, use better quality filters if you go more than 3,000 miles between oil changes.
 Here, find out how much an oil change costs.

 - Pro tip: Before you head off to the auto parts store, consult your owner’s manual for the type and weight of oil specific to your vehicle.
 It’s especially important to follow the carmaker’s recommendations for oil viscosity.

 Pull the Oil Plug

 - Start by spreading plastic sheeting on the ground.
 Then drive your car on top of it.
-This will eliminate oil spill cleanup work since you can just toss the entire sheet when you’re done, or keep it for the next change if you’re lucky enough to go spill-free.
+By doing so, oil spills will no longer need to be cleaned up on your garage floor since you can simply toss the entire sheet when you are done, or keep it for the next change if you have a spill-free session.